dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/03-Oct-2023/sl-ga.md

 If you're using the legacy Semantic Layer, we **highly** recommend you [upgrade your dbt version](/docs/dbt-versions/upgrade-core-in-cloud) to dbt v1.6 or higher and [migrate](/guides/migration/sl-migration) to the re-released Semantic Layer.
 :::

-dbt Labs is thrilled to announce that the [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) is now generally available to the public.
+dbt Labs is thrilled to announce that the [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) is now generally available.
 It offers consistent data organization, improved governance, reduced costs, enhanced efficiency, and accessible data for better decision-making and collaboration across organizations.

 It aims to bring the best of modeling and semantics to downstream applications by introducing: